 The key to keeping your transmission from overheating or even failing is putting a good maintenance routine in place and visiting a transmission shop long before it’s a crisis.
 Who wouldn’t prefer a bit of maintenance instead of spending significantly more on a rebuild or replacement?

 It is estimated that close to 90 percent of automatic transmission failures are caused by overheating, and the main reason they overheat is because of overworked transmission fluid.

 The optimal temperature range for transmission fluid is 175 to 220 degrees.
-Above that, for every 20 degrees bad things happen, starting with formation of varnish at 240 degrees, followed by seals hardening, plates slipping, seals and clutches burn out, carbon is formed, and, ultimately, failure.
+Above that, for every 20 degrees, bad things happen, starting with the formation of varnish at 240 degrees, followed by seals hardening, plates slipping, seals and clutches burning out, carbon being formed, and, ultimately, failure.

 If you’re feeling lucky because this hasn’t happened to you—yet—take steps now to make sure your luck holds.

 The best way to prevent overheating of the transmission is actually quite simple—monitor the transmission fluid temperature.
 There are several different gauges that can be purchased and installed.

 The top-ranked was Auto Meter 4357 Ultra-Lite Electric Transmission Temperature Gauge.
 Installation might seem complicated, but Brian Schreurs breaks it down well in his post on “Installing a Transmission Temperature Gauge.”